Hôtel Hannon: Architecture

-The facades of the Hôtel Hannon combine white brick, limestone, and granite.
-The house has two very asymmetrical facades: a short one of a single bay on the Avenue Brugmann, and a more important facade of two bays on the Avenue de la Jonction, with the two facades joined by a three-bay angular span between them.
-The facade of the Avenue de la Jonction presents a play of volumes in projections and recesses.
+The façades of the Hôtel Hannon combine white brick, limestone, and blue stone.
+The house has two very asymmetrical façades: a short one of a single bay on the Avenue Brugmann, and a more important façade of two bays on the Avenue de la Jonction, with the two façades joined by a three-bay angular span between them.
+The façade of the Avenue de la Jonction presents a play of volumes in projections and recesses.
 Its central bay carries a large bay window comprising a limestone base, a chassis in wood that holds a stained glass window by Raphaël Évaldre and a roof covered in zinc, surmounted by a setback of the upper floors, pierced by a triplet of windows on the first floor and a pair of windows on the second floor.

-The corner, consisting of three bays, is ornamented with a remarkable balcony of wrought iron undergirded by a stone substructure that extends from the base to the first floor, where they "open into volutes."
+The corner, consisting of three bays, is ornamented with a remarkable wrought iron balcony undergirded by a stone substructure that extends from the base to the first floor, where they "open into volutes."
 The upper level of the corner bay is decorated with a large bas-relief by Victor Rousseau entitled La fileuse ("The spinner"), which is an allegory of Time.

 The building is a rather clumsy Art Nouveau design, and Brunfaut's discomfort with the style is evident, but the architect nonetheless took some cues from his fellow, more adept Art Nouveau designer Victor Horta, such as the impressive central staircase, a typical design element in Horta's residences such as the Hôtel Tassel, the Hôtel Solvay, and the Hôtel van Eetvelde.

 Interior

-The architect called on numerous artists for the interior and exterior decoration of the building.
+The architect called on numerous artists for the building's interior and exterior decoration.
 The conception of the furniture (which will return to the house in 2022 with the opening of the museum) and the interior decoration is the work of Émile Gallé and Louis Majorelle.
 Certain frescoes in the smoking room and the stair hall are the work of the painter Paul Albert Baudouin.
 The staircase ironwork is by Pierre Desmedt, and the stained glass the work of Raphaël Évaldre.